Data Explainability via API

 Why It Matters: Building Trust in Visibility Data

-Attribution makes your visibility data more actionable and credible.
+Explainability makes your data more actionable and credible.
 Rather than manually verifying milestone data on carrier sites, your users can immediately see the original source of each update.

 This is especially valuable for ETAs, which drive time-sensitive logistics workflows.
-By exposing the data source, you provide confidence that it’s accurate and trustworthy.
+By exposing the data source and reasoning behind the choice of ETA, you provide confidence that it’s accurate and trustworthy.

 Milestone Metadata